Gondnat/mac-temperature/README.md

 # mac-temperature

-Tool to show CPU temperature on mac machine
+Tool to show CPU temperature and fans' speed on Mac

 ## Screen Shot